 Recognizing when the strategy is applicable

 “Follow the follower” is by no means a strategy that always works.
 In the above scenario, there are only two ‘players’, and the only thing that matters in the race is whether you win or lose.
 However, if these conditions were different, the strategy may have been ineffective.
 For example, if the race had more than two ships, and changing course was not an immediate action, so that the leading ship couldn’t always adjust to match the runner-up, then the strategy wouldn’t necessarily work.
-This is because each follower can take a difference course, while the leader can only commit to one of those courses.
+This is because each follower can take a different course, while the leader can only commit to one of those courses.

 In addition, the original scenario discussed here is a relatively clean and simple view of reality.
 There could have been other considerations that affected the American skipper’s decision:

 - Maybe it’s considered more prestigious to win the race by a bigger gap, and imitating the loser’s strategy can be construed as a lack of confidence.